Turtle-Arena/turtle-arena-archive/tmnt-readme.txt

-TMNT Arena is a work-in-progress Teenage Mutant Ninja Turtle fangame based on the ioquake3 engine.
+Turtle Arena is a work-in-progress Teenage Mutant Ninja Turtle fangame based on the ioquake3 engine.

 == Installing ==
-Extract TMNT Arena into a directory.
+Extract Turtle Arena into a directory.
 It can be placed anywhere, but suggestions below

 Windows:  C:\Program Files\TMNTArena\
 Mac OS X: /Applications/TMNTArena/
 Linux:    /usr/local/games/tmntarena/

 == Uninstalling ==
-Delete the directory where you extracted TMNT Arena.
+Delete the directory where you extracted Turtle Arena.

-TMNT Arena saves data outside of its directory, so you may wish to remove it.
+Turtle Arena saves data outside of its directory, so you may wish to remove it.

-Windows 2000/XP: C:\Documents and Settings\%USERNAME%\Application Data\TMNTArena\
+Windows 2000/XP: C:\Documents and Settings\%USERNAME%\Application Data\TurtleArena\
-Windows Vista/7: C:\Users\%USERNAME%\AppData\Roaming\TMNTArena\
+Windows Vista/7: C:\Users\%USERNAME%\AppData\Roaming\TurtleArena\
-Mac OS X: /Users/$USERNAME/Library/Application Support/TMNTArena/
+Mac OS X: /Users/$USERNAME/Library/Application Support/TurtleArena/
-Linux: /home/$USERNAME/.tmntarena/
+Linux: /home/$USERNAME/.turtlearena/

 == License ==
-The TMNT Arena source code and data are licensed under the GNU General Public License version 2 or later.
+The Turtle Arena source code and data are licensed under the GNU General Public License version 2 or later.
 	(See COPYING.txt for full license)

 See COPYRIGHTS.txt for data per-file copyrights.